Over the past 20+ years I’ve had a lot of people, mostly seniors, inquiring about small insurance policies to pay for final expenses.

-> Just because you have diabetes, heart disease or past cancer or even if you’ve already been declined for a life insurance policy, this does not mean that guaranteed acceptance is the only type of life insurance available to you.
+Just because you have diabetes, heart disease or past cancer, or even if you’ve already been declined for a life insurance policy, this does not mean that guaranteed acceptance is the only type of life insurance available to you.

-I’ve been able to help thousands of people with serious health issues to get life insurance at the best rate and for best product that fit their needs, and I’d need to verify if any of the 121+ different insurance companies I can offer may offer you “regular” coverage.
+I’ve been able to help thousands of people with serious health issues to get life insurance at the best rate and for the best product that fit their needs, and I’d need to verify if any of the 121+ different insurance companies I can offer may offer you “regular” coverage.

 Only after you’ve exhausted every option to get “regular” life insurance should you consider guaranteed acceptance life insurance.